 Cryptocurrency: How Is It Being Used Today?

 Cryptocurrency is a broad term used to describe all of the digital assets created since the inception of Bitcoin in January of 2009.
 Cryptocurrency is broken up into three basic categories, coins, tokens and stablecoins, which, in and of themselves, have a specific function.
-However, many of these cryptocurrencies are being used by you and I differently than there original intent.
+However, many of these cryptocurrencies are being used by you and I differently than their original intent.

-While cryptocurrencies were designed to have differing uses, most people use Bitcoin and other cryptocurrencies as a form of investment and a vehicle to protect and grow their capital.
+Most people use Bitcoin and other cryptocurrencies as a form of investment and a vehicle to protect and grow their capital.
 Cryptocurrency is also used to pay for goods and services, trade and give people who are unbanked or underbanked a way to transact business.

 One thing is for certain, cryptocurrency has come a long way since the Bitcoin whitepaper in 2008.
 Read on as we layout what these various cryptocurrencies are, how they are being used today and how they are likely to be used in the future.